idiap/bob/doc/CxxCoreErrorReporting.rst

 Library developer
 =================

-When you are coding for |project|, it is more likely you are adding functionality to it in the form of new classes or functions that can be used in somebody's applications.
-There are a few things you should keep in your mind at this time:
+When you are coding for |project|, it is more likely that you are adding functionality to it in the form of new classes or functions that can be used in somebody's applications.
+There are a few things you should keep in your mind at this time.

-* You don't know what is the application execution context, so don't use any constructions that assume standard inputs, output or error streams are present;
+* You don't know what is the application execution context, so don't use any constructions that assume that standard inputs, output or error streams are present.
-* You don't know how much capable of solving problems is your caller.
+* You don't know how capable the people who will use your code are of solving problems.
 Don't assume that problems like for example memory exhaustion are unsolvable and you should call exit if a call to ``malloc()`` or ``new`` fails.

 As a library developer you should **only** report the best way you can and let the caller take action.
 There are two main mechanisms to report **problems** in a C/C++ or Python routine:

-* Exception throwing
+* exception throwing, or
-* Status codes
+* status codes.

 The use of each is very specific to each situation and which to use should be chosen carefully.
-To make a decision, you should analyze how the code you are writing is supposed to be called and which kinds of problems should lead to a fatal (exception throwing path) or non-fatal (status return) actions.
+To make a decision, you should analyze how the code you are writing is supposed to be called and which kinds of problems should lead to a fatal (exception throwing path) or non-fatal (status return) action.
 The main concern here is execution speed.
 When you throw an exception, a gigantic machinery for stack unrolling is activated which will slow-down the code execution.
-The advantage of exception throwing is that you can contextual information back from the callee that you don't get with a normal status return.
+The advantage of exception throwing is that you can obtain contextual information that you don't get with a normal status return.
 So, trading the execution speed for information is not a problem if the situation is truly exceptional - i.e. happens only when attention is required by developer to fix code problems.
 At this time you **do** want to have more